woleet/woleet.id-server/README.md

 You will need a certificate and its key, as described below, on the computer you execute this script.

-By default it will install docker and other tools needed and clone the project on you $HOME/wids directory, store the emplacement of your certificate and key in the file configuration.sh.
+By default it will install Docker and other tools needed and clone the project on you $HOME/wids directory, store the emplacement of your certificate and key in the file configuration.sh.

 ## configuration.sh

-If you want to override some of the environnement variables you can do so in a configuration.sh file, if it exists its content will be sourced in app.sh.
+If you want to override some of the environment variables you can do so in a configuration.sh file, if it exists its content will be sourced in app.sh.

 For example to fix a version for Woleet.ID Server (related to release tab) add this in configuration.sh: